 HDR Student Representatives

 Each year the Environmental Futures Research Institute Management Committee appoints a student from Gold Coast and Nathan Campus to be part of the committee and to represent the students voice within the committee.
 The EFRI Student reps also run and facilitate the EFRI Student Symposium.
-The EFRI Student Symposium is run by the students and for the students and is a great oppurtunity to hone their presentation skills while networking with peers.
+The EFRI Student Symposium is run by the students and for the students and is a great opportunity to hone their presentation skills while networking with peers.

 Gold Coast Student Representative